utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

     <img alt="Workspace menu" src="https://assets.postman.com/postman-docs/workspace-switcher-v9.19.jpg" width="300px"/>

-1. You can use [workspace templates](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/#creating-workspaces-with-a-template) to help you set up a new workspace.
+1. ([Free, Basic, and Professional plans only](https://www.postman.com/pricing)) You can use [workspace templates](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/#creating-workspaces-with-a-template) to help you set up a new workspace.
 Select a workspace template to populate the workspace with helpful information and sample collections, or select **Blank workspace** to create an empty workspace.
 Then select **Next**.

     > You can also apply a workspace template to a newly created workspace.
 To learn more, see [Creating workspaces with a template](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/#creating-workspaces-with-a-template).